kodekarim/iDevicesInformation/README.md

 <img src="https://cloud.githubusercontent.com/assets/13949425/12014597/7836da1e-ad55-11e5-97ea-0dee94a825c7.png" width="30%"></img>

 #How To Use
-Just import the class file to your project and you are ready to go..
+Just import the source file to your project and you are ready to go..

 #Implementation
 #To Know the device type